-I listen to a lot of albums across every genre.
+I listen to a lot of albums.
 From Peter Gabriel to Beyoncé, I have found myself jumping between genres, while hitting every step along the way.
-I think I’m well rounded, while some would say I have musical ADHD.
+I think I’m well rounded, while some would say I have ADHD.

 I can barely express how excited I am about this album.
 Once I listened to it on Spotify I immediately went to her website, ordered the vinyl version with signature, checked tour dates, and read countless articles on Cole’s career.
 I have never evangelized for an album, but I want to tell everybody about this masterpiece.